A handbook for survivors of domestic abuse, with a Christian perspective.

-The inspiration to publish this handbook came from Restored's online Survivors’ Network as it became clear that survivors of domestic abuse were facing very similar challenges yet there were no comprehensive resources to signpost them to.
+The inspiration to publish this handbook came from Restored's online Survivors’ Network, as it became clear that survivors of domestic abuse were facing very similar challenges, and yet there were no comprehensive resource to signpost them to for help.

-This outstanding resource is aimed at supporting survivors on their journey to recovery.
-It has been written with a particular emphasis for Christian women who can sometimes feel like they need to choose between their faith and their freedom because we believe it's possible to have both.
+This outstanding guide is aimed at supporting survivors on their journey to recovery.
+Its been written with a particular emphasis for Christian women, who can sometimes feel like they need to choose between their faith and their freedom.
+We believe it's possible to have both.